 All forms mailed in should be sent to the VA Regional Processing Office at P.O.
 Box 32432, St. Louis, MO 63132-0832.

 Please allow 6-8 weeks for the VA to process your application for benefits and send your Certificate of Eligibility (COE).
 When you do receive your COE, please call (314) 454-7055 to schedule an appointment with the School Certifying Official.
-During your appointment, please provide a copy of it to the School Certifying Official, Adam Colvin, in the Financial Aid Department (4th Floor of Duncan Campus) to make sure that it becomes part of your permanent file and that you are certified correctly.
+During your appointment, please provide a copy of your COE to the School Certifying Official to ensure that it becomes part of your permanent file and that you are certified correctly.
 The Certifying Official is located on the 4th floor of the Duncan Campus only.